Installation

 apiKey: "a2Rha1VJTUJMcGU4ajA3Tm9fZ0Y6MjAzX2pLbURTXy1hNm9SUGZGRlhJdw==", // optional apiKey

-headers: { // optional headers sent to Elasticsearch.
-Useful for basic auth
+headers: { // optional headers sent to Elasticsearch or elasticsearch proxy

 "my-custom-header": "my-custom-value"